CERG-C/CERG-C/docs/Teaching/CERG/Tephra/Hazard_tephra_exercise.md

     Analyse the distributions of sampled ESP.
 For each ESP, discuss:

-    1. From what distribution have each ESP been sampled from?
+    1. From what distribution have ESPs for i) plume height, ii) erupted mass and iii) grain-size distribution been sampled from?
 (Hint: there are three types of distributions used here: *logarithmic*, *normal* and *uniform*).
     2. What *prior knowledge* do these three distributions reflect?